Wills, Trusts & Probate

 What happens if I die without a will in California?

-What is probate and how can I avoid it?
+What is probate and can it be avoided?

 Who should I appoint as power of attorney?

-What documents are included in a comprehensive estate plan?
+What documents make up a comprehensive estate plan?